msanaullahsahar/archlinux-pi0/README.md

-# Arch Linux ARM Setup Guide for Raspberry Pi Zero W
+# Arch Linux armv6h Setup Guide for Raspberry Pi Zero W

 This guide will help you set up **Arch Linux ARM** on your Raspberry Pi Zero W, both with a monitor/keyboard (direct setup) and headlessly (via Wi-Fi and SSH).